Fay Bound Alberti: Writing and media

-Fay Bound Alberti is an accomplished author and academic who specialises in history, medicine, and emotion.
-She is known for her insightful works, including Matters of the Heart: History, Medicine, and Emotion (2010), This Mortal Coil: The Human Body in History and Culture (2016), and A Biography of Loneliness: the history of an Emotion.
+Fay Bound-Alberti has written works regarding history, medicine, and emotion.
+She is known for her works, including Matters of the Heart: History, Medicine, and Emotion (2010), This Mortal Coil: The Human Body in History and Culture (2016), and A Biography of Loneliness: the history of an Emotion.
 A Biography of Loneliness is currently undergoing translation into multiple languages, including simple and complex Chinese.
-Notably, Matters of the Heart was shortlisted for the prestigious Longman History Today award for Book of the Year, while This Mortal Coil received recognition as a finalist for the BSHS Dingle Prize.
+Notably, Matters of the Heart was shortlisted for the prestigious Longman-History Today Award for Book of the Year, while This Mortal Coil received recognition as a finalist for the BSHS Dingle Prize.

-Until 2019 Bound Alberti was part of the History Girls blogging collective, and has written for The F-Word feminist blog on the intersections between softcore pornography and the modern music video, and for Open Democracy on open access to academic works.
+Until 2019 Bound-Alberti was part of the History Girls blogging collective, and has written for The F-Word feminist blog on the intersections between softcore pornography and the modern music video, and for Open Democracy on open access to academic works.
 She has written several articles on loneliness for Aeon Magazine, The Conversation and The Guardian newspaper and is a reviewer for the Times Literary Supplement.

-Bound Alberti was interviewed by Julie Beck for The Atlantic Magazine in 2017 on the cultural and psychological history of human perceptions of the heart.
-Bound Alberti has appeared on several television and radio programmes to discuss her work, including BBC Radio 3's Free Thinking to discuss This Mortal Coil in 2016 and on BBC Radio 4's In Our Time to discuss the heart in 2006.
+Bound-Alberti was interviewed by Julie Beck for The Atlantic Magazine in 2017 on the cultural and psychological history of human perceptions of the heart.
+Bound-Alberti has appeared on several television and radio programmes to discuss her work, including BBC Radio 3's Free Thinking to discuss This Mortal Coil in 2016 and on BBC Radio 4's In Our Time to discuss the heart in 2006.
 She also appeared on the Radio 4 series on the heart with the cleric and broadcaster Giles Fraser.
 On the topic of loneliness, she was interviewed by CBC news, BBC Radio 3 and 4, including BBC Radio 4's Thinking Allowed, Global News for the Charles Adler show.
-Bound Alberti also took part in a video interview with Saprina Panday for Women's Health Interactive.
+Bound-Alberti also took part in a video interview with Saprina Panday for Women's Health Interactive.
 She is a TED speaker, having spoken on loneliness at the TED Summit in Edinburgh, 2019.
 Fay is an outspoken critic of the medicalization of loneliness without reference to its social, economic and historical origins, especially during the 2019-2021 pandemic.

-Since 2022, Bound Alberti has contributed to several international debates on the ethics of facial transplantation as a form of Vascularized Composite Allografts (VCA).
+Since 2022, Bound-Alberti has contributed to several international debates on the ethics of facial transplantation as a form of Vascularized Composite Allografts (VCA).
 Her articles include What we still don't know about vascularized composite allotransplantation (VCA) outcomes and quality of life measurements and Blueprint for Sustainable Face Transplant Policy and Practice and'International consensus recommendations on Face Transplantation: A 2-step Delphi study.
 She argues that arts and humanities are needed to understand and inform scientific innovation.

-Bound Alberti's new book on the face will be published in 2025 and is under contract with Penguin Press.
-Her literary agent Is Adam Gauntlett at Peters, Fraser + Dunlop.
+Based on the findings of a seven-year research project funded by UKRI, Bound-Alberti published a review of the field of face transplants 20 years on in The Guardian.